Fluffy Gluten Free Hamburger Buns

 Instructions

-• In a small bowl, add warm water (no hotter than 110ยบ F), yeast, and sugar.
-Allow the yeast mixture to sit for 5 minutes until it is frothy.
+• In a small bowl, add warm 1 ½ cups water (no hotter than 110º F), 2 ¼ teaspoons active dry yeast, and 2 tablespoons cane sugar Allow the yeast mixture to sit for 5 minutes until it is frothy.

-• Pour the yeast mixture, eggs, and butter into a standing mixer.
+• Pour the yeast mixture, 2 large eggs, and softened 3 tablespoons unsalted butter into a standing mixer.
 Mix on low for 30 seconds.

-• Add the dry ingredients (flour, salt) and turn the mixer on low.
-Gradually increase the speed until you have formed dough.
+• Add 3 cups gluten free flour blend and ¼ teaspoon sea salt and turn the mixer on low.
+Gradually increase the speed until you have formed the dough.

 • You only get one rise so you need to shape your burger buns before rising the dough.